pushpaktiwarii/HeliosCast/README.md

 ## Live Alerts
 HeliosCast actively listens for real-time unstructured warnings broadcasted by NOAA and renders critical alerts globally on the frontend dashboard.

----
-*Built as a showcase for Advanced AI and Data Engineering.*